 Working with his friend Richard Tuck, helping Tuck design his Playland-Not-at-the-Beach museum in El Cerrito, CA, Wyrsch produced his second feature documentary in 2010, "Remembering Playland at the Beach."
 Both the film and the museum were dedicated to the fondly remembered San Francisco amusement park that closed operations in 1972.
-The success of these first two productions have led to nearly a decade of producing and directing documentary films and historical DVDs.
+The success of these first two productions has led to nearly a decade of producing and directing documentary films and historical DVDs.

 Remembering Playland at the Beach